Counseling Degrees and Programs in Arkansas

 Henderson State University

 Henderson State University offers a CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling and a CACREP-accredited Master of Science in Education (MSEd) in School Counseling.
 The MS in Clinical Mental Health Counseling requires 60 credits and teaches students about human development and psychology, mental health assessment and treatment, and diversity in counseling.
 Students also complete 100 hours of practicum and 600 hours of internship.
-Graduates will meet the academic requirements to become a Licensed Professional Counselor (LPC) in Arkansas.
-The MSEd in School Counseling is comprised of 60 credits and prepares graduates to work as a school counselor in elementary, middle, and secondary school settings.
+Graduates will meet the academic requirements to become Licensed Professional Counselors (LPCs) in Arkansas.
+The MSEd in School Counseling comprises 60 credits and prepares graduates to work as school counselors in elementary, middle, and secondary school settings.
 With additional coursework, graduates may meet the academic requirements for the LPC credential as well.

 University of Arkansas

-At the main campus in Fayetteville, the University of Arkansas offers a Master of Science (MS) in Counseling with four concentrations: Clinical Mental Health Counseling , School Counseling, Rehabilitation Counseling , and Addiction Counseling.
-With the exception of the Addiction Counseling track, all concentrations are CACREP-accredited.
-Each program is comprised of 60 credits, with a shared 36-credit counseling core and 24 credits of additional coursework in the area of specialization.
+At the main campus in Fayetteville, the University of Arkansas (U of A) offers a Master of Science (MS) in Counseling with three concentrations: Clinical Mental Health Counseling, School Counseling, and Rehabilitation Counseling, all of which are CACREP-accredited.
+Each program consists of 60 credits, with a shared 36-credit counseling core and 24 credits of additional coursework in the area of specialization.
 All concentrations meet state requirements to become a Licensed Professional Counselor (LPC) and the MS in School Counseling may meet state requirements to become a school counselor depending on the individual’s prior education and experience.
 New students are admitted in the fall and spring terms.
-The University of Arkansas also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education open to students with a master’s degree in counseling.
+U of A also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education open to students with a master’s degree in counseling.

 Online and Hybrid Programs